aregtech/areg-sdk/docs/DEVELOP.md

     return 0;
 }
 ```
+In this example, the application declares
+- a model named `"ServiceModel"`;
+- a thread with name `"Thread1"` and no watchdog;
+- a component `ServiceComponent` with role name `"ServiceComponent"`;
+- a declaration of provided `NEHelloService::ServiceName` service interface;
+- a dependency on provided service `"ServiceComponent"`.

+In the `main()` function:
+1. The application initializes internal objects in `Application::initApplication( )`.
+2. The components in model are instantiated by calling `Application::loadModel(_modelName)`.
+3. The application wait for _quit_ signal in `Application::waitAppQuit(NECommon::WAIT_INFINITE)`.
+4. The application unloads model and makes cleanups in `Application::unloadModel(_modelName)`.
+5. The application releases internal objects and makes cleanups in `Application::releaseApplication()` and exits with result 0.

 #### Model with multiple threads

+> 💡 The sources of this example are available in the file [./twothreads/src/main.cpp](../examples/00_helloservice/twothreads/src/main.cpp).

+An example to demonstrate how to design a model and start application that contains service provider and service client running in the different threads of the same process.
+It acts as a _Local_ service.
-This example demonstrates how to instantiate service and client in **two threads** to act as _Local_ service.
-Create `twothreads/src` subfolder in the `helloservice`, and create the `main.cpp` source file to implement the _model_ and application.
-File [./twothreads/src/main.cpp](./../examples/00_helloservice/twothreads/src/main.cpp).
+- Create `twothreads/src` subfolder in the `helloservice`
+- Create the `main.cpp` file to implement the _model_ and `main()` function.

 ```cpp
 /**